What books are in that tottering pile on your desk and next to your bed right now?

 That’s a difficult question because so many recipes are now online.
 But I do have a lot of cookbooks, including some pretty old ones.
 But I find myself going back to some regularly.

-• I am in general not a great fan of Mary Ann Esposito’s cookbooks, but she has a fennel tart in Nella Cucina that is superb.
+• I am in general not a great fan of Mary Ann Esposito’s cookbooks, but she has an artichoke fennel tart in Nella Cucina that is superb.
 Leave out the sausages if you are serving vegetarians, increase the veggies — and it is still fantastic.
+I make it for special friends at least twice a year; it is quite a lot of work to make, but worth it.

 • Apple pie may seem like it would be a no-brainer.
 But we’ve all had boring apple pies, even from credible bakers.
 Carole Walter’s Great Pies & Tarts has one of the best apple pie filling recipes I’ve tried.
 See her Old-Fashioned American Apple Pie.